compute!

 I recently came across a take-home exercise for a Product Security role at a large software company.
 During the exercise, I quickly discovered interesting challenges that forced me to think "from source".

 Before diving into the details, I'll cover the core requirements of the exercise.
-The exercise focused on securing a new public-facing web application using AWS.
+The exercise focused on securing a new public-facing web application hosted on AWS.
 The key goals were to:

 Infra